javi14z/mw_deployment/README.md

 Inside the file also we configure the different routes of the **topology** through which all the traffic generated will pass as well as the different environment variables for the operation of the programs.
 We also start a capture with tcpdump in each pod, in which all the traffic will be saved.

-**Note** : The configuration of the topology routers takes some time to be operational (5 min approx).
-When the deployment playbook is finished, all the scenario is configured and ready to play tasks.
+**Note** : When the deployment playbook is finished, all the scenario is configured and ready to play tasks.
+If we want to collect .pcaps inside the pods, we can activate them in the last section of the playbook called tcpdump.

 For more debug options in the deploymets with Ansible add: "<set_command> 2>&1 | tee /dev/tty"